-CSIRO is one of four partners in the NovaSAR-1 mission.
+CSIRO is one of five partners in the NovaSAR-1 mission.
 The following organisations also have access to a percentage capacity share:

 Australian priority area of interest (AOI)

 CSIRO can request NovaSAR-1 imagery from anywhere in the world but has priority to request images over Australia.
 Other mission partners may request images over our region, but CSIRO’s requests will be prioritised.
-Similarly, other partners have priority over their own regions (India, the Philippines and the UK) and in these locations, their requests will take priority over other partners’ requests.
+Similarly, some other partners have priority over their own regions (India, the Philippines and the UK) and in these locations, their requests will take priority over other partners’ requests.
 If you have an interest in imagery from these areas please contact the respective mission partner directly.

 Australia’s NovaSAR-1 Mission Plan